sassoftware/viya4-deployment/README.md

             /my_custom_overlay.yaml   <- my custom overlay
  ```

-The SAS Viya Customizations that are managed by viya4-deployment are located under the [templates](https://github.com/sassoftware/viya4-deployment/tree/main/roles/vdm/templates) directory.
+The SAS Viya platform Customizations that are managed by viya4-deployment are located under the [templates](https://github.com/sassoftware/viya4-deployment/tree/main/roles/vdm/templates) directory.
 These are purposely templatized and included there since they contain a set of customizations that are common or required for a functioning Viya deployment.
 These particular files are configured via exposed variables that are documented within [CONFIG-VARS.md](docs/CONFIG-VARS.md) and do not need to be manually placed under `/site-config`.

 #### OpenLDAP Customizations

-The OpenLDAP setup that is described here is a temporary solution that enables you to add users and groups and to start using SAS Viya applications.
+The OpenLDAP setup that is described here is a temporary solution that enables you to add users and groups and to start using SAS Viya platform applications.
 The OpenLDAP server that is created using these instructions does not persist.
-It is created and destroyed within the SAS Viya namespace where it is created.
+It is created and destroyed within the SAS Viya platform namespace where it is created.
 To add users or groups that persist, please follow the SAS documentation that describes how to [Configure an LDAP Identity Provider](https://go.documentation.sas.com/doc/en/sasadmincdc/default/calids/n1aw4xnkvwcddnn1mv8lxr2e4tu7.htm#p0spae4p1qoto3n1qpuzafcecxhh).

 If the embedded OpenLDAP server is enabled, it is possible to change the users and groups that will be created.
 The required steps are similar to other customizations:
 1. Create the folder structure detailed in the [Customize Deployment Overlays](#customize-deployment-overlays).